-- Postgraduate Institute of Medical Education and Research (PGIMER), Chandigarh PGIMER liaise and coordinate with the Govt. of Punjab, Haryana, Jammu & Kashmir and Himachal Pradesh - ii.
-All India Institute of Medical Sciences, Rishikesh AIIMS, Rishikesh coordinates with the Government of Uttarakhand. - iii.
+- i.
+Postgraduate Institute of Medical Education and Research (PGIMER), Chandigarh PGIMER liaise and coordinate with the State Govt. of Punjab, Haryana, Jammu & Kashmir and Himachal Pradesh. - ii.
+All India Institute of Medical Sciences, Rishikesh AIIMS, Rishikesh coordinates with the State Government of Uttarakhand. - iii.
 All India Institute of Medical Science, Jodhpur AIIMS, Jodhpur coordinates with the State Government of Rajasthan. - iv.
-State Cancer Institute and KGMU, Lucknow They coordinate with the Government of Uttar Pradesh. - v.
+State Cancer Institute and KGMU, Lucknow They coordinate with the State Government of Uttar Pradesh. - v.
 Indian Institute of Public Health, Shillong IIPH, Shillong coordinates with the seven sister states of North-East Region. - vi.
-Indian Institute of Public Health, Gandhinagar IIPH, Gandhinagar coordinates with the Government of Gujarat. - vii.
-Regional Medical Research Center, Bhubaneswar RMRC, Bhubaneswar coordinates with the Government of Odisha. - viii.
-National Institute for Research in Reproductive Health (NIRRH), Mumbai -NIRRH, Mumbai coordinates with the Govt. of Maharashtra, - ix.
-National Institute of Virology (NIV), Pune NIV, Pune also coordinates with the Government of Maharashtra. - x.
-National Centre for Disease Informatics and Research (NCDIR), Bengaluru NCDIR coordinates with the Government of Karnataka. - xi.
-Kalam Institute of Health Technology (KIHT), Vizag KIHT, Vizag coordinates with the Government of Andhra Pradesh. - xii.
-Indian Institute of Public Health (IIPH), Hyderabad IIPH, Hyderabad coordinates with the Government of Telangana. - xiii.
-National Institute of Epidemiology (NIE), Chennai NIE, Chennai coordinates with the Government of Tamil Nadu. - xiv.
-National Institute for Research in Tuberculosis (NIRT), Chennai NIRT, Chennai coordinates with the Government of Tamil Nadu. - xv.
-Jawaharlal Institute of Postgraduate Medical Education and Research (JIPMER), Puducherry JIPMER, Puducherry also coordinates with the Government of Tamil Nadu. - xvi.
-Sree Chitra Tirunal Institute for Medical Sciences and Technology (SCTIMST), Trivandrum: SCTIMST, Trivandrum coordinates with the Government of Kerala. - xvii.
-Indian Institute of Technology (IIT), Delhi coordinates with the Government of Delhi - xviii.
-Indian Institute of Science, Bangalore coordinates with the Government of Karnataka - xix.
-Government Medical College, Tanda, Himachal Pradesh coordinates with the Government of Himachal Pradesh - xx.
-Banaras Hindu University, Varanasi coordinates with the Government of Uttar Pradesh e) HTAIn Secretariat or Secretariat: Secretariat is a DHR-in-house body that coordinates between the User Department, TAC, Technical Partners and Resource Centres.
+Indian Institute of Public Health, Gandhinagar IIPH, Gandhinagar coordinates with the State Government of Gujarat. - vii.
+Regional Medical Research Center, Bhubaneswar RMRC, Bhubaneswar coordinates with the State Government of Odisha. - viii.
+National Institute for Research in Reproductive Health (NIRRH), Mumbai -NIRRH, Mumbai coordinates with the State Govt. of Maharashtra, - ix.
+National Institute of Virology (NIV), Pune NIV, Pune also coordinates with the State Government of Maharashtra. - x.
+National Centre for Disease Informatics and Research (NCDIR), Bengaluru NCDIR coordinates with the State Government of Karnataka. - xi.
+Kalam Institute of Health Technology (KIHT), Vizag KIHT, Vizag coordinates with the State Government of Andhra Pradesh. - xii.
+Indian Institute of Public Health (IIPH), Hyderabad IIPH, Hyderabad coordinates with the State Government of Telangana. - xiii.
+National Institute of Epidemiology (NIE), Chennai NIE, Chennai coordinates with the State Government of Tamil Nadu. - xiv.
+National Institute for Research in Tuberculosis (NIRT), Chennai NIRT, Chennai coordinates with the State Government of Tamil Nadu. - xv.
+Jawaharlal Institute of Postgraduate Medical Education and Research (JIPMER), Puducherry - JIPMER, Puducherry also coordinates with the State Government of Tamil Nadu. - xvi.
+SreeChitraTirunal Institute for Medical Sciences and Technology (SCTIMST), Trivandrum: SCTIMST, Trivandrum coordinates with the State Government of Kerala.

+e) HTAIn Secretariat or Secretariat: Secretariat is a DHR-in-house body that coordinates between the User Department, TAC, Technical Partners and Resource Centres.
 Secretariat consist of Scientists, Economists, Health Policy Analyst, Financial Consultants, Project Manager, Data Entry Operators and Multi-Tasking Staffs etc. It provides necessary assistance to the TP/ Resource Centres wherever required.
 Secretariat may also undertake topic(s) to study in certain situations.
 Besides that, secretariat conducts all the TAC and Stakeholders consultation meetings in DHR and ensures transparency at all stages of the study by consultation and regular updates from the Technical Partners and Resource Centres.